HeRCLab/herc-file-formats/doc/tnx_format.md

 one-dimensional matrix which **must** contain a number of values exactly equal to its declared number of neurons.

-The following snapshot names **may** be defined for an mlplayer node:
+The following matrix names **may** be defined for an mlplayer node snapshot:

 * `deltas` -- a matrix consisting of a vector of length *n* describing the back-propagation delta values for the node.